Top-ranked recipe named "Steve's Tomato-Basil Soup"

 This tomato basil soup is a terrific, warming soup for the winter months, and also enjoyable in the springtime.

-It was inspired by an attempt to replicate the tomato-basil soup from Gordon Biersch, a San Francisco-based microbrewer with restaurants in CA and Seattle.
+It was inspired by trying to replicate the tomato-basil soup from Gordon Biersch, a San Francisco-based microbrewer with restaurants in CA and Seattle.

 "Wow, this was just what I wanted when I was craving tomato basil soup!
 I had to substitute diced tomatoes and dried basil but it was still fantastic.
 I added brown sugar as well to give the sweetness a bit of a rustic flavor.
 I also used a hand emulsifier, which really cuts down on time and dishes you have to do afterwards!
 I highly recommend a hand blender (I use the kitchenaid) to any soup connoisseur. "- katielekas